aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

     - report the number of stacks that include -experimental packages on a weekly basis to measure customer interest and experimentation.

   - **Repeat** - These activities are repeated until the module owner decides the module is feature complete and the API is ergonomic.
 At the end of the experimental stage, the construct library module’s GitHub tracking issue will have a description of the service, a list of targeted use cases, and a list of high-level constructs required to satisfy the use cases.

-    > TODO: consider how the module owner decides the module is ready for graduation: the tracking Github issue for each module should have the major use cases modeled as a checklist.
-Every quarter, as part of the construct lib squad prioritization, owners look at the checklists for their module and if most/all of them are checked off, they should bring it to the squad as a candidate for the next stage.

 - **Exit Criteria**:
   - **Feature complete** - During each iteration in the experimental phase, a module's Github tracking issue will accumulate a checklist of major use cases.
 Every quarter, as part of the construct library module prioritization, owners look at the checklists for their module and if most/all of them are checked off, it is considered as a developer preview candidate.